 top of page

-primarily work with people who have histories of early relational trauma (childhood neglect & abuse) that fracture one’s trust and confidence in the safety of the world, in the goodness of others, and in one’s own inherent value, which all too frequently get repeated and reproduced in later relationships.
-People with these histories frequently suffer from symptoms of depression and/or anxiety disorders, behavioral problems like eating or substance use disorders, or personality disorders including borderline personality disorder and dissociative identity disorder.
-Pathological narcissism is my specialty as is working with those who are partners/ex-partners and adult children of narcissists.
+I primarily work with people who have histories of early relational trauma (childhood neglect & abuse) which fracture one’s trust and confidence in the safety of the world, in the goodness of others, and in one’s own inherent value, which frequently get repeated and reproduced in later relationships.
+People with these histories often suffer from symptoms of depression and/or anxiety disorders, behavioral problems such as eating or substance use disorders, or personality disorders including borderline personality disorder and dissociative identity disorder.
+Pathological narcissism is my specialty, as is working with partners, ex-partners, and adult children of narcissists.

 • Address the meaning and root causes of people’s symptoms;